superfly/docs/laravel/the-basics/databases.html.md

-### Connect  from a local environment
+### _Connect  from a local environment_

-The MySQL instance you spun up in Fly.io &quot;[is closed to the public internet](https://fly.io/docs/reference/machines/#notes-on-networking)&quot;, and can only be accessed by another application found in your Fly.io organization&#39;s private network.
-You&#39;ll need a way to tunnel into the network, and finally connect to your MySQL instance.
+The MySQL instance you spun up in Fly.io &quot;[is closed to the public internet](/docs/reference/machines/#notes-on-networking)&quot;, and can only be accessed by another application found in your Fly.io organization's private network.
+You'll need a way to tunnel into the network, and finally connect to your MySQL instance.

-<b>In this guide you&#39;ll tunnel to your MySQL instance through the `flyctl proxy`</b>
+<b>In this guide you'll tunnel to your MySQL instance through the `flyctl proxy`</b>

-First, open your MySQL application&#39;s fly.toml and take note of the following:
+First, open your MySQL application's `fly.toml` and take note of the following:

 ```toml
 app = "<mysql-app-name>"